Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 SEPT.
 16, 2018

-Within minutes of The Washington Post's story outlining Ford's claims, The New York Times immediately publishes a story stating that Kavanaugh's nomination was "in turmoil."
+Within minutes of The Washington Post's story outlining Ford's claim that Kavanaugh sexually assaulted her at a high school party more than three decades earlier, The New York Times immediately publishes a story stating that Kavanaugh's nomination was "in turmoil."
+Ford presents no independently verifiable evidence that she had ever met Kavanaugh.

 CNN also reports the news immediately with an article.
 And another (likening the news to the Anita Hill testimony).
 And another (describing the White House as mounting an "intense" effort to squash the accusation.)
 And another (describing a senator's assessments of how Kavanaugh's nomination would go forward).
 And another (describing how Democrats would push for a delay in Kavanaugh's confirmation vote.)

-Sen. Dianne Feinsten, D-Calif., announces her opposition to Kavanaugh.
+Sen. Dianne Feinstein, D-Calif., announces her opposition to Kavanaugh.
 “Supreme Court justices should not be an extension of the Republican Party," she says.
 "They must also have unquestionable character and integrity, and serious questions remain about Judge Kavanaugh in this regard, as indicated in information I referred to the FBI.”
-(Feinstein had first received Ford's accusation weeks earlier, but chose not to release them until after his hearings had concluded.)
+(Feinstein had first received Ford's accusations weeks earlier, but chose not to release them until after Kavanaugh's initial confirmation hearings had concluded.)

-“It happened all at once, and then … his hands were on me and underneath my clothes,” Reade tells podcast host Katie Halper on Wednesday.
+“It happened all at once, and then … his hands were on me and underneath my clothes,” Reade tells podcast host Katie Halper.
 “He said ‘come on, man, I heard you liked me.
 For me, it was like, everything shattered … I wanted to be a senator; I didn’t want to sleep with one.”
+Reade was a Senate staffer for Biden at the time.

+Reade says she told her brother, Collin Moulton, as well as her mother and a friend about the incident at the time.
+Both Moulton and the friend confirmed Reade's account in interviews with The Intercept.
+(Reade's mother has died, but footage has emerged showing her calling into CNN at the time with a story about her daughter's problems with a prominent senator.)

 Meanwhile, CNN wonders, "Why is Bernie Sanders still running for president?"
-The Reade claim is not mentioned on the network, neither on-air nor online.
+The Reade claim is not mentioned on the network, either on-air or online.

 The New York Times publishes a story explaining that Biden was growing "impatient" with the idea of more debates with Bernie Sanders.
-The Reade claim is not mentioned anywhere in the paper, which asked as early as August 2018 why Republicans were "covering up" Kavanaugh's "past."
+The Reade claim is not mentioned anywhere in the paper, which had slammed Republicans in August 2018 for "covering up" Kavanaugh's "past."

-The Intercept reports that a darling of the "Me Too" movement, the Time's Up Legal Defense Fund, refused to help Reade with legal expenses as she made her claim, citing Biden's presidential run and its nonprofit status.
+The Intercept reports that a darling of the "Me Too" movement, the Time's Up Legal Defense Fund, refused to help Reade with legal expenses, citing Biden's presidential run and its nonprofit status.

 Day 2